 Taking the current eligibility rules as given, I simulate retirees through a set of counterfactual reforms eliminating differences across asset classes.
 For each pound the UK government spends, I find that providing exemptions on only liquid wealth delivers 85% of the welfare benefits from exempting combined housing and liquid wealth.
 The difference in welfare benefits arises because exempting only housing wealth does not provide enough liquidity to keep healthy retirees in their homes when faced with large LTC expenses incurred by their spouse.
 Additional exemptions on liquid wealth provide important marginal liquidity, and when retirees value housing, the welfare benefits are high compared to their cost.
-Achou (2021) and Chang and Ko (2021) study the effect of Medicaid's homestead exemption on the extensive margin of homeownership for single and married US retirees respectively.4 Both find the welfare benefits of the homestead exemption exceed the costs it imposes on the US government.
-Similarly, I find that the welfare benefits of housing exemptions exceed their cost when allowing for realistic downsizing choices.
-However, I also study exemptions that apply to other types of assets, highlighting the effect of these policies on welfare and the, potentially large, distortions they induce.
+Achou (2021) and Chang and

-$^{^3}$ As with Medicaid coverage in the US, eligibility is determined by both income and wealth.
+$^{^3\}mathrm{As}$ with Medicaid coverage in the US, eligibility is determined by both income and wealth.
 This imposes a 100% marginal tax on both savings and income above eligibility thresholds.